-At Croft Structural Engineers we have extensive specialist knowledge in basement construction, with over 500 basement designs to date.
+At Croft Structural Engineers we have extensive specialist knowledge in basement construction.
 Our comprehensive technical expertise ensures that all projects meet our client’s aspirations, comply with the relevant planning requirements and are delivered on time and within budget.

 Croft are an Associate Member of ASUC confirming its position as a skilled underpinning and basement structural design consultancy.

 Our Design Process

 We play an integral part in providing solutions for day-to-day temporary works activities and a sensible approach is always provided in our design.
 Our knowledge of structural engineering and construction methodology has provided our clients with alternative design and construction processes.
 These have resulted in both cost and time savings on contracts: Shot Crete walls, integration of permanent and temporary support are some techniques used.

 It is essential that the stability of a structure is maintained throughout the construction process and this is reflected in our designs.
 We are totally committed to creating a safe working environment on all our projects.